Google Summer of Code

 Generally speaking, GSoC is a great opportunity to start in the world of open source development if you are curious about it or would like to improve your programming skills.
 Here are some reasons to specifically choose wxWidgets as your mentoring organization:

 wxWidgets has a friendly community of developers - We will welcome you warmly and do our best to help you to get up to speed quickly.
 You can always rely on getting answers to your questions on our mailing list.

 wxWidgets is a popular, widely used library - It is used by thousands of people and companies (including some that you might know, such as Intel, Dropbox and Google).
 The code you will work on will get a lot of visibility and will gain you a lot of kudos from other developers, even those not using C++ themselves as wxWidgets is also the basis of wxPython, wxPerl, wxRuby, wxHaskell, wxLua and many other languages GUI libraries.

-We have participated in six previous GSoCs - So we have quite a lot of experience mentoring students.
-In fact, some of the potential mentors are students themselves and will be able to help you effectively.
+We have participated in several previous GSoCs - So we have quite a lot of experience mentoring students.
+In fact, some of the potential mentors have participated as students themselves and will be able to help you effectively.

 wxWidgets is a representative example of a big, mature C++ project - Working on its code base will undoubtedly help you to work on other real-life projects in the industry in the future.